JessicaML/nycda-ajax-exam/README.md

 ```

 - 3a.
 Is `x` executed server side or client side?
 Does the client ever see `x`?

+client side, but the client only sees h2

 - 3b.
 Is `y` executed server side or client side?
 Does the client ever see `y`?
 - 3c.
 Is `z` executed server side or client side?
 Does the client ever see `z`?
 - 3d.
 When is `boop.js` executed?
 Does the client ever see `boop.js`?